Ashokan Center

 The location was the inspiration for Jay Ungar's song "Ashokan Farewell", which was used as the theme music for PBS's The Civil War.
-In 2019 it was listed on the NRHP.
+In 2019 it was listed on the National Register of Historic Places.

 History

 The first homesteaders on the land were a third generation Dutchman named Jacobus Bush and his wife, Eycke Vandermerke, born in Marbletown, Ulster County, New York in 1692 and 1687 respectively.
-Jacobus Jr. and his wife Annetje Merkel recorded their ownership on a deed of remembrance in 1762.
+Jacobus Jr. and his wife Annetje Merkel recorded their ownership on a deed of remembrance in 1732.
 In 1755, his brother Thomas and his wife's sister Elizabeth built a homestead a few hundred yards up the road.
-This is the house from which his son Fredrick's children were kidnapped by Tory inspired "Indians".
+This is the house from which his son Fredrick's children were kidnapped by Tory-inspired Indians.
 Thomas was an outspoken proponent of the patriot cause.
 This was the frontier during the American Revolutionary War and it was a common practice for Tories and their Indian allies to raid frontier homes.
 It had become such a problem that General Washington authorized the building of a fort at Shokan, now under the waters of the Ashokan Reservoir.

 The property was owned and operated by SUNY New Paltz's College Auxiliary Service as the Ashokan Field Campus from 1967 until 2008.

 The land was sold in 2008 to the Open Space Conservancy, part of the Open Space Institute.
 The property was divided with a portion sold to the New York City Department of Environmental Protection and the rest to the non-profit Ashokan Foundation.
 The Ashokan Foundation continues to support and develop environmental education programs for schools in partnership with non-profit partner the Ashokan Center.
 Additionally Ashokan's Music & Dance Camps for adults and families have remained in continuous operation since 1980 and additional new arts programs are currently in the works.